syedakhushboo25/syedaa/README.md

 # Profile
 welcome to the profile of Khushboowaleed!
 ## Education Experience
--IMBA
--bachelors in Mass communication
+International Masters of business Administration Bachelors in Mass communication
 ## Abilities
 - Photography
 - knowlodege of Adobephotoshop